Home

 From the Studio Journal

 Stine’s studio journal offers behind‑the‑scenes insights into her creative process, materials, and the natural environments that influence her work.
-It’s a space where she shares new ideas, works in progress, and reflections on contemporary art and nature.
+It’s a space where she shares new ideas, works in progress, and reflections on art and nature.